-“Ideally, all of our protected areas should be connected across the landscape,” notes Michael Bradstreet, vice-president, conservation for the Nature Conservancy of Canada (NCC).
+“Ideally, all of our protected areas should be connected across the landscape,” notes Michael Bradstreet, former senior vice-president, new conservation strategies, for the Nature Conservancy of Canada (NCC).

 “But in addition to connecting our properties, we need to maintain real connections with local communities and landowners,” adds Bradstreet.